teijatestaaja/kotlin-self-study/kotlin-learning-diary.md

-# Kotlin learning diary
+# Kotlin learning diary - Steps from zero to hero in Kotlin

 This is my learning diary on Kotlin programming language.
 The self-study project was started on week 8 in 2020.

-Total time spent on the project: 1800 minutes (30 hours)

-## Steps from zero to hero in Kotlin
+Completed tasks:

 - [x] Set up a github self-study project and find out what Kotlin is (14.2.2020: 60 minutes)
 - [x] Search, evaluate and list online learning material related to Kotlin (18.2.2020: 200 minutes)